Driving HGVs in Winter

 Most accidents occur because drivers are travelling too fast.
-This is especially dangerous for HGV drivers, so when you first get behind the wheel, take the time to become accustomed to how the vehicle handles on the road – it’s harder to control or stop on a road that is covered in snow.
-Remember that the speed signs are intended for dry roads!
+This is especially dangerous for HGV drivers as it takes much longer to bring the vehicle to a halt if there is an obstruction or incident in the road ahead.
+When getting behind the wheel of an unfamiliar vehicle, take the time to become accustomed to how the vehicle handles and be aware that it’s much harder to control or stop on a road that is covered in snow!
+Remember speed limit signs are intended for dry roads and good weather conditions!

 ❄ Allow extra space

-Increase your stopping distance to allow time to react to the vehicles in front of you.
-During snowy and icy conditions, allow ten times the normal stopping distance.
+Increase your stopping distance to allow time to react to the vehicles in front of you during bad weather or poor road conditions.
+During periods of snow and ice, allow as much as ten times the normal stopping distance.
 Remember, HGVs’ need more time to stop than cars do.

-While there’s often a tendency to associate hazardous weather mainly with snow and ice, fog, rain and sun dazzle can all have a huge impact on driver safety too.
+Whilst there’s often a tendency to associate hazardous weather mainly with snow and ice, fog, rain and sun dazzle can all play a part in driver safety too.

 5. Drive smoothly

-Sudden, sharp movements will cause you to lose control and hard acceleration and braking also decrease traction.
-Hold a consistent, steady speed and be easy on the brakes – if you hold your distance between you and the car in front, you will always have a comfortable braking distance in icy conditions.
+Sudden, sharp movements can cause you to lose control and similarly, hard acceleration and braking decreases traction.
+Keep a consistent, steady speed and go easy on the brakes and maintain your distance between you and the vehicle in front helps maintain a comfortable braking distance in icy conditions.

 7. Be mindful of hazards

-Driving a HGV in winter can be seen as a hazard in itself, but there are two particular hazards you should watch out for:
+Driving an HGV in winter can be a challenge, but there are particular hazards you should watch out for:

 In close to freezing temperatures, look out for clues that black ice may be on the roads.
-Black ice is a dangerous road condition, and presents itself as a thin layer of transparent ice that often makes the road look slightly wet.
+A dangerous road condition, it presents itself as a thin layer of transparent ice that often makes the road look slightly wet.
 Signs that you’re at risk from black ice include:

 8. Be careful when entering and leaving your lorry